kcsongor/kcsongor.github.io/_posts/2017-09-25-purescript-safe-printf.md

 while trying to match type Function String with type Function Int
 {% endhighlight %}

+The `@` symbol before the string is the proxy syntax introduced in 0.12 which provides a concise way of passing types around.
+The format strings are actually type-level literals -- but more on this later.
+{: .notice}

 Crucially, we need to compute a type from some input, but because PureScript has no dependent types, values and functions in the traditional sense are not